Marc Hauser is the current World Record

 New Mexico is wide and dry.
 That's why we will need a special equipped Rescue team at our side.

 Without it, we may just set a new World Record in walking distance back to the airport...

-We are planning to work with a great partner on-site: The US based company Paragon®.
+We are collaborating with a great partner on-site: The US based company Paragon®.